everisplex/everisplex.github.io/_articles/sdk.md

 <h3>9.1 sendAnalytics(callback)</h3>

-This method is responsible for sending analytics data to Plex Platform.
+This method is responsible for sending analytics data to everis Plex Platform.

 ```
 (async) sendAnalytics(callback)
 ```

-This method is responsible for sending data to the Plex platform.
+This method is responsible for sending data to the everis Plex Platform.

 <h3>9.2 setAnalyticsClientAbandon(abandon)</h3>